zpaulovics/datetimepicker-rails/README.md

 <%= f.input :begin-at, :as => :time_picker %>
 ```

-The scripts below will be included, when you use the "require pickers" or "require bootstrap-datetimepicker/pickers".
+The scripts below will be included when you use the "require pickers" or "require bootstrap-datetimepicker/pickers".
 If you
 need different activation scripts, ignore the //= require pickers or //= require bootstrap-datetimepicker/pickers line
 (depending on your installation) in app/assets/javascripts/application.js.